G2-Games/resume/resume.typ

 #v(5mm)
 Full-stack software engineer with experience in web technologies, embedded systems, and systems programming.
-1.5 years of professional software development experience & 5 years of experience in open source.
-3 years of experience in Rust.
-Leads multiple UNL Aerospace Club teams in software and embedded systems development with electrical engineering components.
+1.5 years of professional software development experience & more than 5 years of experience in open source.
+Over 3 years of experience in Rust.
+Leads 2 UNL Aerospace Club teams in software and embedded systems development with electrical engineering components.

 #columns(2)[